Theme

 What appears notable

-Based on the repository, the notable part is breadth: the project frames itself around agent access across several public platforms rather than one service alone.
+The source trail is mostly about breadth: the project frames itself around agent access across several public platforms rather than one service alone.

 Before using